-My existence is one that many people would reject as too dismal to contemplate – simply because it involves being the full-time stay-at-home mum of a child who has Down’s Syndrome: but I’m defiantly happy with my life (yes, I do mean defiantly).
+I am the stay-at-home mum of a child who has Down’s Syndrome: but I’m defiantly happy with my life (yes, I do mean defiantly).

 You see, I’ve always wanted to be happy and so I’ve decided to be; happiness is a state of mind, not a circumstance.

 I didn’t expect to become a mum again at the age of forty.
-When the doctor told me that my new baby had Down’s Syndrome I DID expect developmental delay and learning disability: I DID NOT expect a lively and inquisitive little boy with a well-developed sense of humour.
+When the doctor told me that my new baby would have Down’s Syndrome she warned me to expect developmental delay and learning disability: and I was OK with that.
+However, she did not warn me to expect such a lively and inquisitive little boy with such a keen sense of humour.

 But that is who we got – Freddie: full of beans, full of mischief, affectionate and bright.
 Yes, bright – if bright means having an inquiring mind and being keen to learn; developmental delay and learning disability notwithstanding.